 Training, qualifications & experience

-After moving to London in 1990 I started my professional career in social work and completed a 4 year MA in Integrative Psychotherapy and Counselling at Regent’s University London in 1999.
+After moving to London in 1990 I started my professional career in education social work and completed a 4 year MA in Integrative Psychotherapy and Counselling at Regent’s University London in 1999.
 Prior to that I gained a BA in Sociology from Hofstra University in New York (1987) and an MSc. in Sociology from Southbank University London (1992).

 I have been fully registered with the United Kingdom Council for Psychotherapy (UKCP) since 2000 and work in accordance with their Code of Ethics.
 I have regular clinical supervision and also attend continuing professional development trainings to ensure my work is informed by current ideas in the field.
 In recent years I have completed a Certificate in Integrative Clinical Supervision, a Certificate in Mindfulness-based Cognitive Behavioural Therapy and a Certificate in Mentalization-based Psychotherapy Treatment.